-None of the issuer or the guarantors or their respective subsidiaries will create security interests in our crude oil and crude We may pledge or grant security interests in any of our other assets or the assets of the issuer or the guarantors to secure our debts.
+None of the issuer or the guarantors or their respective subsidiaries will create security interests in our crude oil and crude oil receivables to secure any public external indebtedness.
+However, guarantors to secure our debts.
 In addition, we may pledge oil or oil receivables to secure debts payable in pesos or debts which are different than the new securities, such as commercial bank loans.